perrette/scribe/README.md

 This will prompt you for starting recording, listen to your microphone and print the transcribed text in real-time.
 You can interrupt the recording via Ctrl + C and start again by pressing any key.

-The [whisper](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages) backend is also available.It is much heavier, cannot do real-time, but is much better.
+The [whisper](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages) backend is also available.
+It is much heavier, cannot do real-time, but it is so much better.
 You need to `openai-whisper` dependency.
 See the link for (very simple) install instructions.
-The `turbo` model is used by default.
+The `turbo` model is used by default, which can deal with any language.

 ```bash
 voskrealtime --backend whisper